zordius/lightncandy/README.md

 * `FLAG_ERROR_LOG` : error_log() when found any template error
 * `FLAG_ERROR_EXCEPTION` : throw exception when found any template error
+* `FLAG_ERROR_SKIPPARTIAL` : skip 'partial not found' error/exception.
+Use this to align with mustache specification.
 * `FLAG_STANDALONE` : generate stand-alone PHP codes, which can be execute without including LightnCandy.php.
 The compiled PHP code will contain scoped user function, somehow larger.
 And, the performance of the template will slow 1 ~ 10%.
 * `FLAG_JSTRUE` : generate 'true' when value is true (handlebars.js behavior).
 Otherwise, true will generate ''.
 * `FLAG_JSOBJECT` : generate '[object Object]' for associated array, generate ',' separated values for array (handlebars.js behavior).
 Otherwise, all PHP array will generate ''.